grenagit/MMM-VigilanceMeteoFrance/README.md

 - Change from master version to testing version: `git checkout testing`
 - Return to master version from testing version: `git checkout master`
+- Check the version used: `git branch -v`

 ## License: